CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 !!! note
     If the owner of the dataset has removed the dataset that applicant is applying for access, SD Apply will give a warning, but you can still process the application.
 However, if the dataset has been removed, you cannot approve or reject the application.

-#### Return he application to the applicant
+#### Return the application to the applicant
 If the application is missing some information, you can return it to the applicant.
 Write a comment on the application or attach a file of the changes you want the applicant to make.
 Select Return to applicant application under Actions to return the application.

 The applicant will receive an email notification about a returned application.
 They can resubmit the application after editing it.
 Resubmitted applications will show up in Actions tab.
 The changes the applicant has made will show as highlighted on the application form.

 #### Close the application
-You can close an application at any stage of the process by selecting Close application.
+You can close the application at any stage of the process by selecting Close application.
 Closing means that the application process is cancelled and that the application cannot be modified or opened again.
 Write a comment on the comment field to explain why did you close the application.

 We recommend closing the application, if it is somehow inappropriate.
 Deleting applications is not possible because we want to always provide a full history of the application process.
 You can find closed applications in Actions tab under Processed applications.

 #### Edit the application

-You can also edit the applications by the following ways:
+You can also edit applications by the following ways:

 - **Change the licenses**.
 The applicant will receive an email notification about the change in terms of use and has to accept the new licenses before they will be granted access rights.